v8.66.0

 npm install --save @pqina/react-pintura ./local_modules/pintura

-Default implementation example
+Default React implementation example

 In the default example below we'll use the getEditorDefaults method to quickly create an image editor.